GIS and Georeferencing, Nov 2013

 This course covered both theoretical aspects of cryopreservation and lyophilization, as well as their application to conserve microbial resources including: bacteria, fungi, algae and protozoa.
 The event attracted delegates from a wide range of backgrounds including: biotechnologists, those working in Biological Resource Centres and scientists from fundamental and applied research environments.
 Delegates came from Belgium, Denmark, France, Germany, Holland, Hungary, Italy, Norway, South Korea Spain, the UK and

 the USA, reflecting the global importance of this area of science.
 The course comprised a mix of lectures and practical sessions, with tutors from SAMS and the National Institute for Biological Standards and Control (NIBSC) and input from specialist equipment manufacturers (Planer plc and Linkam Scientific Instruments Ltd).
 Topics covered included: Cryopreservation theory and application; Freeze-drying (lyophilization) theory and preparation; Health and Safety implications in cryopreservation; Ownership, Intellectual Property and microbial diversity as well as Data management and Quality Assurance.
-The large amount of interest in this subject means that the course will be repeated in February 2013.

-Identification of harmful phytoplankton - January 2011
+Identification of harmful phytoplankton, Jan 2011

 The presence of harmful phytoplankton is a major issue for shellfish growers.
 The shellfish filter phytoplankton from the water and, if harmful strains are present, the shellfish can accumulate toxins in their flesh.
 In the EU waters in which shellfish are grown are regularly tested for the presence of harmful phytoplankton.
 In the UK this is co-ordinated by the Food Standards Agency and in Scotland SAMS undertakes analysis of the water samples.